jlesner/jlesner.github.io/__projects/aipif_0010.md

    7. Conference Paper: [https://ebooks.iospress.nl/volumearticle/70169](https://ebooks.iospress.nl/volumearticle/70169) Was published at PAIS 2024 as a full paper
    8. DEMO Paper: [https://ebooks.iospress.nl/doi/10.3233/FAIA241036](https://ebooks.iospress.nl/doi/10.3233/FAIA241036) and ECAI 2024 as a demo paper
    9. The hardest part of this project was to learn how to reliably use AI technology for generating stories with pictures, music and sounds in a software project.
 It was my first time, I was not familiar with generative AI models outside of a normal chat interface.
 So learning how to constrain them to my task was difficult to wrap my head around.
 Also understanding the problems of context rot.
    10. If I continued this line of work, a possible next step would be to have a world state tracking to improve the cross branch coherence.
+Have both the player and the LLM interacting with an enviroment.

    \section{Introduction}